Battle of the Flowers

 By Car

-Driving to Córdoba offers flexibility and the opportunity to enjoy the scenic routes of Spain.
+Driving to Córdoba offers flexibility and the opportunity to enjoy Spain’s scenic routes.
 It’s well-connected by highways to major cities like Madrid (A-4) and Seville (A-4).

 From Outside Spain